 The most popular and commonly used customer lifetime value (CLV) models benchmark their strength on aggregate metrics.
 When compared at the aggregate level, many of these CLV models only differ by a few percentage points in terms of accuracy.
 When viewed this way, it’s easy to justify not switching to a new, more complex CLV model.

-The problem is that aggregate statistic can hide how strong (or weak) a CLV model actually is.
+The problem is that aggregate statistics can hide how strong (or weak) a CLV model actually is.
 Many of these popular models become incredibly inaccurate at the individual level.
 Some companies may believe they are using an accurate model, when in fact the focus on aggregate metrics hides shortcomings at the individual level.
 This becomes an issue because most business use cases require a strong CLV model at the individual level, not just at the aggregate.

 Business Use Cases for CLV Models